 How can I get involved?
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held every Tuesday at 7:00 PM located at the City Hall - 240 S Lincoln Street.
+They are held at City Hall, 240 Lincoln Street, the second Tuesday each month at 7:00 pm unless otherwise noted.

-Description of Water Treatment Process

-Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
+Description of Water Treatment Process - Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
 Coagulation removes dirt and other particles suspended in the source water by adding chemicals (coagulants) to form tiny sticky particles called "floc," which attract the dirt particles.
 Flocculation (the formation of larger flocs from smaller flocs) is achieved using gentle, constant mixing.
 The heavy particles settle naturally out of the water in a sedimentation basin.
 The clear water then moves to the filtration process where the water passes through sand, gravel, charcoal or other filters that remove even smaller particles.
 A small amount of chlorine or other disinfection method is used to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water before water is stored and distributed to homes and businesses in the community.

-Water Conservation Tips

-Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
+Water Conservation Tips Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.